athirasuresh338/Hangman_Game/README.md

 ## Installation
 To play this game, simply run the Python script on your machine.

-### Prerequisites
-- Python 3.x

----

-## Contributing
-Feel free to fork this repository, make improvements, or suggest new features like adding more flower names, customizing the hangman display, or adding a difficulty level.

----

-## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---

 Enjoy the game and good luck guessing those flowers! 🌸